Operation collections in the Explorer

 Save and share frequently used GraphQL operations

-You can create operation collections in the Apollo Studio Explorer, enabling you to save, organize, and share your organization's frequently used GraphQL operations:
+You can create operation collections in the GraphOS Studio Explorer, enabling you to save, organize, and share your organization's frequently used GraphQL operations:

 Each variant of a graph has its own set of operation collections.
 An operation collection can be either personal (visible only to you) or shared (visible to all organization members who can view the corresponding variant).